 ITIL v4 certification

-ITIL4 incorporates many factors (Political, Economical, Social, Technological, Legal, and Environmental) as value is created and an organization leverages its products and services to create value.
-The focus of ITIL4 is the “Guiding Principles”.
+ITIL4 incorporates many factors (Political, Economic, Social, Technological, Legal, and Environmental) as value is created and an organization leverages its products and services to create value.
+The focus of ITIL4 is the “Guiding Principles.”
 These seven principles are easy to understand and allow an organization to develop a roadmap for maturity.
 These principles are: Focus on value, Start where you are, Progress iteratively with feedback, Collaborate and promote visibility, Think and work holistically, Keep it simple and practical, and Optimize and automate.
 These are seven of the top things on the minds of IT service providers.
 Let’s think about it from a maturity viewpoint.
 Always focus on creating value for business customers.
-Next, whatever your current maturity level, starting there and developing a plan is a way to baseline for future improvements.
+Next, whatever your current maturity level, starting there and developing a plan is a way to baseline future improvements.
 Progressing iteratively with feedback incorporates Lean and Agile principles while encouraging feedback from all stakeholders.
 Collaborating moves IT away from the typical silos.
 The same goes for thinking and working holistically.
 Viewing things from a big-picture perspective is the best way to satisfy business requirements.
 Keeping initiatives and practices simple and practical is a great way to gain adoption.
 Lastly, most IT organizations were looking for ways to optimize and automate work while staying true to the ITIL principles.
 This guiding principle allows for governance and innovation.

 ITIL v3 certifications expire in 2020 in the sense that holders of those certifications will not be able to matriculate toward the Expert after that date.
 Holders of Foundation and Expert certifications will be able to “bridge” to the ITIL4 version.
-In the future, all should expect updates in shorter, regular intervals, especially compared to v3 considering it was introduced in 2007 and updated in 2011.
+In the future, all should expect updates in shorter, regular intervals, especially compared to v3, considering it was introduced in 2007 and updated in 2011.

 Benefits of having ITIL certification

 The ability of an IT organization and its people to view its product as services, measure these services, and be continually aligned with the business adds tremendous value.
-Having everyone on the same page, speaking a common language, working toward the same goal adds tremendous value, especially with most organizations undergoing some type of digital transformation.
+Having everyone on the same page, speaking a common language, and working toward the same goal adds tremendous value, especially with most organizations undergoing digital transformation.
 In the FORBES Insights: State of ITSM 2017 report, ITIL’s value was apparent as 88% of IT executive respondents stated that ITSM is important to their digital transformation efforts.
 While undergoing organizational change, having this commonality allows standardized, measurable outcomes.